Austria blocking EU sanctions on Belarus banks

 But the bank is, in any case, very friendly with Austria's ruling ÖVP party, amid an ongoing investigation by Austrian prosecutors into allegations of improper party funding.

-It is also very friendly with Lukashenko, given that the head of Belarus' top oil firm, Belarusneft CEO Alexander Lyakov, sits on Priorbank's board, in just one of several personal connections to the regime.
+And it is equally friendly with Lukashenko, given that the head of Belarus' top oil firm, Belarusneft CEO Alexander Lyakov, sits on Priorbank's board, in just one of several personal connections to the regime.

 And for all its "concern" for a "peaceful solution" to the Belarus crisis, Raiffeisen is despised by the opposition there.